'People are angry': House Republicans who voted to impeach Trump face backlash at home - KESQ

 The “issues” page on the website launched by former Fresno city councilman Chris Mathys, who says he’ll take on Rep. David Valadao in California, contains just three sentences, all targeting Valadao’s impeachment vote: “President Trump has fought in our behalf to protect our conservative republican values.
 It is unbelievable that congressman David Valadao would for the impeachment of President Donald Trump.
 I will do everything to restore our conservative values as a conservative republican.”

+The South Carolina Republican Party voted Saturday to formally censure Rice, who was not expected to vote for impeachment but who explained after his vote that the President’s response to the riot led him to cross the aisle.

-Ken Richardson, the chairman of the school board in South Carolina’s Horry County, said he’d long thought he might run for the congressional seat of Rice — a conservative House member who was among the most surprising votes to impeach Trump — years down the road.
+Ken Richardson, the chairman of the school board in South Carolina’s Horry County, said he’d long thought he might run for Rice’s 7th Congressional District years down the road.

 “I didn’t know that Tom was going to shoot himself in the foot.
 But he’s done that,” Richardson said.
 “To say I’m getting calls would be an understatement.”

-Note: This story has been updated Saturday with additional reporting.